bauerca/openscihub-manifesto/README.md

 and individuals feel like
 members of a community when they make contributions or educate themselves [(Glaser 2001)](http://www.tasa.org.au/docs/conferences/2001_01/031201%20Glaser.pdf).
+Placing communications within a community allows participants to "know their audience" and build trust with other participants in the conversation.
 Communities serve several purposes for a scientist:

 - Promote one's own work